Table of Contents

 We have enjoyed providing Literary translation Spanish English for more than 30 years.

-Although this page provides information on out experience and qualifications, we know without any doubt that each author is unique.
+Although this page provides information about our experience and qualifications, we will approach your project as unique.

-Because of this we will always want to spend as much time as is necessary listening to the author and understanding before going ahead.
+As such, we will spend as much time as is necessary listening to you before going ahead.